GrahamCHill/GrahamCHill/README.md

 # 💫 About Me:
 <!-- Wrote this and jazzed it up with ChatGPT, think it needs a better editor... -->
-I’m a Data Scientist and Software Developer with a degree in Applied Mathematics and Computer Science.
-I'm currently pursuing postgraduate qualifications in both fields.
+I’m an entry level Data Scientist and Software Developer in my free time with a degree in Applied Mathematics and Computer Science.
+I'm currently pursuing postgraduate qualifications.
 Outside of my professional work, I enjoy building games and applications using C++ and Vulkan, as well as building my own web apps often hosted on my own private server infrastructure.

 I'm fluent in two languages and learning a third.
-I hold dual citizenship in the United Kingdom and South Africa, giving me a unique international perspective.
+I hold dual citizenship in the United Kingdom and South Africa.

-Earlier in my career, I worked as a web designer and social media marketer, which helped shape my aesthetic and communication skills - traits I continue to bring into both software and data projects.
+Earlier in my career, I worked as a web designer and social media marketer, which helped me learn about both clients, and project development.

 ## 🌐 Socials: